rasehum/Stockpal-Testing/README.md

 [User Guide](https://ay2324s2-cs2113t-t09-3.github.io/tp/UserGuide.html)

 This is a personal project, in collabaration with NUS students on their CLI program.
+My role in this is to leverage my knowledge as a software tester, to test for user acceptance, negative and intergration testing